 There's a long list of things that can force the circadian rhythm to get confused.
-While many of these factors are unavoidable, it’s good to be aware of them so you’re in a good position to make quick lifestyle adjustments to reverse the impact and get your body clock back on track.
+Many of these factors are unavoidable - there’s not much point debating the pros and cons of daylight savings, for example.
+It's good to be aware of them so you’re in a good position to make quick lifestyle adjustments to reverse the impact and get your body clock back on track.

 Here are some of the most common factors that impact quality circadian rhythm cycles:

 You can control some factors, such as binge drinking and sleep routine, but other causes need a little more consideration.
 For example, if you are taking certain medications that keep you awake, it may help to consult a doctor to find the best way to get your circadian rhythm back in sync with your lifestyle.

 To uncover your true circadian rhythm, you need a week or two of free time.
 Ditch the alarm clock, and observe when you wake and feel sleepy naturally.
 Be responsive to your body’s instincts during this time - if you feel like winding down, be sure to get some shut-eye, and get out of bed as soon as you’re feeling awake.
 Use sleep trackers to record exactly what time this is taking place.

 These timings will reveal to you the natural pattern of your circadian rhythm.
 If you’ve already worked out how to find your circadian rhythm, and want to hit the reset button, it can help to sleep in a bedroom that has no artificial light.
 For many people, the natural light of the sun is a natural way to wake up and feel more alert, while bedroom lights might actually prolong alertness too far into the night.

 Your circadian rhythm changes go through a couple of different changes as you grow older.
 Here’s a brief overview of what takes place as you age: